Last Updated on

-All in all this amounted to about 42,000 Australian households, many of whom are elderly pensioners.
+All in all, this amounted to about 42,000 Australian households, many of whom are elderly pensioners.

-The poor, large families and those on fixed incomes are amongst our most vulnerable citizens, and more needs to be done to assist them.
+Therefore the poor, large families and those on fixed incomes are amongst our most vulnerable citizens, and more needs to be done to assist them.

 Read more: Stop overpaying on power!

 Far from being just a buzzword used to sell papers, sometimes it’s best to illustrate how bad energy poverty can get through a real life example.